rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/_index.md

 To use this option you'll need access to servers you intend to use as your Kubernetes cluster.
 Provision each server according to Rancher requirements, which includes some hardware specifications and Docker.
 After you install Docker on each server, run the command provided in the Rancher UI to turn each server into a Kubernetes node.

 You can create provider-hosted nodes from the Rancher UI by creating a node template.
-After providing Rancher with an access token from the vendor you're using, Rancher prompts you for specifications that it will send to your provider by API.
+After providing Rancher with an access token from the vendor you're using, Rancher prompts you for specifications that it will send to your provider.
 The provider than provisions your nodes based on the template.

 ## Objectives for Creating Cluster with Custom Nodes